-Retaining the founders of our company, and of e-pay and Transact, and finding and retaining qualified personnel in Europe are essential to our continued success.
+Retaining the founders of our company and of e-pay and finding and retaining qualified personnel in Europe are essential to our continued success.

 Our strategy and its implementation depend in large part on the founders of our company, in particular Michael Brown and Daniel Henry, and their continued involvement in Euronet in the future.
-In addition, the success of the expansion of e-pay's and Transact's businesses depends in large part upon the retention of e-pay's founders, Paul Althasen and John Gardiner, and Transact's founders, Bernd Artinger and Jürgen Platt, respectively.
+In addition, the success of the expansion of e-pay's business depends in large part upon the retention of epay's founders, Paul Althasen and John Gardiner.
 Our success also depends in part on our ability to hire and retain highly skilled and qualified management, operating, marketing, financial and technical personnel.
 The competition for qualified personnel in Central Europe and the other markets where we conduct our business is intense and, accordingly, we cannot assure you that we will be able to continue to hire or retain the required personnel.

-Our officers and some of our key personnel have entered into service or employment agreements containing non-competition, non-disclosure and nonsolicitation covenants and providing for the granting of incentive stock options with long-term vesting requirements.
+Our officers and some of our key personnel have entered into service or employment agreements containing non-competition, non-disclosure and non-solicitation covenants and providing for the granting of incentive stock options with long-term vesting requirements.
 However, most of these contracts do not guarantee that these individuals will continue their employment with us.
 The loss of our key personnel could have a material adverse effect on our business, growth, financial condition or results of operations.